Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Related Work on Mesh Denoising

 \subsection{Bilateral Filtering}

-Bilaterial filtering methods are one-stage iterative approaches use the normal and tangential directions to determine a filter at every vertex of the mesh.
+Bilateral filtering approaches are one-stage iterative methods, that use the normal and tangential directions to the surface to determine a filter at every vertex of the mesh.
 They then compute a displacement correction for the vertex and update its position.
 This estimation, however, may be inaccurate due to the presence of noise in the mesh, which may lead to edges not being well preserved.
-In this category, we mention \cite{FleishmanDroriCohenOr:2003:1,JonesDurandDesbrun:2003:1} where the authors extend the bilateral filter method in imaging processing from \cite{TomasiManduchi:1998:1} to denoise 3D meshes.
+In this category, we mention \cite{FleishmanDroriCohenOr:2003:1,JonesDurandDesbrun:2003:1}, where the authors extend the bilateral filter method in imaging processing from \cite{TomasiManduchi:1998:1} to denoise 3D meshes.